my1795/conductor-cli/README.md

 Once installed you should have the `conductor-cli` command available.
 Confirm by typing `conductor-cli` at a command line.

-There are only two operations currently supported by the Cobra generator:
 ## Installation -> Homebrew
 ```
 $ brew tap my1795/tap